What are the Customs in American Samoa?

 • Always ask permission when taking photos

-• Ask permission (and pay the entry fee) to visit the beaches
+• Ask permission (and pay the entry fee if required) to visit the beaches

 • Stop what you're doing during "Sa" (see below)